-Final Fantasy VII changed the gaming landscape in 1997, and is still regarded by many as the greatest ever JRPG.
+Final Fantasy VII transformed the gaming landscape in 1997, and is rightfully regarded by many as the greatest JRPG ever made.
 It was revolutionary, introducing the genre to millions of new fans with its fascinating characters and unique setting.

 New key visual released